 Tech Talks are a weekly opportunity to learn how to do more with your cloud software and services.
 Each week, we feature a short talk from a subject matter expert, followed by a community-driven Q&A where Agile IT customers can ask engineers any of their most pressing questions.
 This is a free service for our managed service clients.
 June 28th’s Tech Talk featured a discussion on combating rapid cyberattacks and ransomware by Matt Soseman, a Microsoft Security Architect.
 Matt has a great blog over at Microsoft that is certainly worth following.

 The Attacker MindSet

-When it comes to Cybersecurity times have changed, these are no longer kids in their parents’ basement.
-It not for fun, it’s not a hobby.
-These are nation states, these are other corporations, these are activist groups that are very well funded, And they are really after one thing, and that is your IP.
-If your business make any sort of money, you have something these people want.
+Cybersecurity has changed.
+Your IP is what nation-states, corporations, and well-funded activist groups want.
+If your business makes any sort of money, you have something these people want.
 If you have a secret formula, a patent, or even just a bank account number, you have something these people want.
+These are talented individuals.

 Ransomware and Cyberattack Statistics: [Jump to Video]

 - Network Scans

 - Strategic website compromises